How to Reduce Lactic Acid With Food

 FAQs

-The time it takes to flush lactic acid from the body varies depending on factors such as individual metabolism, exercise intensity, and hydration levels.
-Generally, lactic acid is cleared from the body within a few hours to a couple of days after exercise.
+The time it takes to flush lactic acid depends on metabolism, exercise intensity, and hydration.
+Lactic acid is usually eliminated within hours to days of exercise.

 Conclusion